Why is my airbag light on? — causes and fixes

 Why is my airbag light on?

 Airbags are one of the primary safety features in a vehicle.
 If the airbag warning light starts flashing, it is crucial to take action to resolve the problem.
+It’s crucial to have the SRS light explained so you can take action and resolve the airbag system fault if there’s one in your system.
 Some of the reasons why your airbag light is on include;

 The SRS in modern vehicles consists of various components, including several sensors that all connect to the main computer or ECM of the car.
 If one or more sensors has a malfunction of any type, the vehicle’s computer will get alarmed and, in turn, illuminate the airbag warning light

 Crash sensors may get included at various points in your car.
 These car sensors measure the exerted force on your vehicle, and if the pressure is enormous enough, it will trigger the airbags.

 If you were involved in a minor fender bender and the airbags were not deployed, you may notice that the airbag warning light comes on shortly after that.
 It is likely because the crash sensors were triggered but not significant enough to deploy the airbags.

 A deactivated airbag is one of the most common causes of the airbag warning light coming on.
 There could be an issue with the SRS module, crash sensor, or other airbag components.
 The sensor in the passenger seat that determines whether the airbag should be active can get damaged and affect the airbag flashing light.

 The deletion of the battery backup of your airbag is one of the common reasons for your airbag warning light to be on.
 This is typically caused by the recent draining of the car battery.
 This issue often resolves itself when the battery is fully recharged, but you may need to detach the soft code error from the airbag control module with a scan tool to correct the issue.